-- · Compliance risk indicators included in the Group RAS; - · Mandatory online compliance training for all employees; - · Regulatory change management to establish compliant business practices; - · Maintenance of obligation registers; - · Compliance risk profiling through the RCSA; - Review of key compliance and conduct processes and controls through the regulatory assurance program and compliance monitoring; - Group wide minimum standards in key compliance areas; - Co-operative and transparent relationships with regulators; - · Board and management governance and reporting; - · Pre-employment due diligence on the Group's employees and enhanced screening for high risk roles; - · Training and awareness sessions to staff highlighting the community impact of financial crime and the Group's role to detect, deter and disrupt money laundering, terrorist financing and other serious crime; - Customer on-boarding processes to meet AML/CTF identification and screening requirements; - Ongoing customer due diligence to ensure information the Group maintains on customers is accurate; - Risk assessments on customers, products and channels to ensure the Group understands the money laundering and terrorist financing risks; - customer due diligence on higher risk Enhanced segments; - Monitoring customer payments, trade and all transactions to manage the AML/CTF and sanctions risks identified; - Undertake statutory reporting requirements including International Funds Transfer Instructions, Threshold Transaction Reports and Suspicious Matter Reports; - Controls to prevent corruption of public officials by employees, representatives, suppliers or third party agents, including disclosure and approval of gifts and entertainment, charitable donations and sponsorships; and - Conduct Risk strategy and Code of Conduct, supported by mandatory training for all staff.
+S. Kisk management namework (continoed) Description Governing Policies and Key Management Committees Key controls and risk mitigation strategies Compliance risk Compliance risk is the risk of sanctions and financial loss the Group may suffer as a result of the Group's failure to comply with laws, regulations, rules, statements of regulatory policy, and codes of conduct applicable to its business activities.
+The Group is exposed to compliance risk primarily through: Regulatory and licencing obligations, including privacy and conflicts of interest obligations; Financial crime (Anti Money Laundering (AML), Counter Terrorism Financing (CTF), Anti-Bribery and Corruption, and Sanctions); and Poor conduct (product design and distribution, market conduct and employee misconduct).
+Group Compliance Management Framework (CMF) and policies Group and BU Compliance policies and standards AML/CTF Group Compliance risk indicators included in the Group RAS; Mandatory online compliance training for all employees; Regulatory change management to establish compliant business practices; Maintenance of obligation registers; Compliance risk profiling through the RCSA; Review of key compliance and conduct processes and controls through the regulatory assurance program and compliance monitoring; Group wide minimum standards in key compliance areas; Co-operative and transparent relationships with regulators; Board and management governance and reporting; Pre-employment due diligence on the Group's employees and enhanced screening for high risk roles; Training and awareness sessions to staff highlighting the community impact of financial crime and the Group's role to detect, deter and disrupt money laundering, terrorist financing and other serious crime; Customer on-boarding processes to meet AML/CTF identification and screening requirements; Ongoing customer due diligence to ensure information the Group maintains on customers is accurate; Risk assessments on customers, products and channels to ensure the Group understands the money laundering and terrorist financing risks; Enhanced customer due diligence on higher risk segments; Monitoring customer payments, trade and all transactions to manage the AML/CTF and sanctions risks identified; Undertake statutory reporting requirements including International Funds Transfer Instructions, Threshold Transaction Reports and Suspicious Matter Reports; Controls to prevent corruption of public officials by employees, representatives, suppliers or third party agents, including disclosure and approval of gifts and entertainment, charitable donations and sponsorships; and